 Notes by Elbio Barilari

-With the exception of his lovely Sinfonía India, Chávez’s music — after some years of intense international popularity — has been relatively dormant outside Mexico.
-While some of his chamber pieces, including Toccata para percussion and Xochipilli, have been rescued in recent times by enthusiastic younger ensembles, his other five symphonies and his two monumental concerti — one for violin and the piano concerto on this CD — have been studiously avoided by symphony programmers in the United States (a fate that Villa-Lobos’s music shares).
+With the exception of his lovely Sinfonía India, Chávez’s music — after some years of intense international popularity — has been relatively dormant outside México.
+Although some of his chamber pieces, such as his Toccata para percussion and Xochipilli have been rescued in recent times by enthusiastic younger ensembles, his other five symphonies and his two monumental concerti — one for violin and the piano concerto on this CD — have been studiously avoided by symphony programmers in the United States (a fate that Villa-Lobos’s music shares).

 The two Chávez works included on this album represent quite different moments in his creative life and shed light on his evolution as a composer.

-The solo piano work, Meditación, was composed in 1918 and usually receives cursory notice as a romantic, youthful product.
-A more alert listening reveals that its romantic garb hides a very original structure.
+The solo piano work, Meditación was composed in 1918 and usually receives cursory notice as a romantic, youthful product.
+A more alert listening reveals that the romantic appearance hides a very original structure.
 The 19-year-old composer maintains a remarkable musical discourse in which the right and left hands are often independent.
 The notes may sound romantic but the behavior of both hands is clearly modern.

 Jorge Federico Osorio mentions that “Chávez had a predilection for the low register.
 When he conducted me during a concert in Brussels, he was very attentive to the low part of the orchestra and demanded that the low instruments needed to be clearly heard.”

 Three-quarters of the way into the piece, some echoes of Debussy appear like white clouds in the middle of clear skies.
 Those echoes function as extrapolations in the musical flow, underscoring even more the idea that we are presented with something more novel and fresh than a youthful meditation produced by someone still under the spell of the prior century.